Department of the Prime Minister and Cabinet

-Martin Parkinson commenced as Secretary of the Department of the Prime Minister and Cabinet on 23 January 2016.
+Martin Parkinson commenced as Secretary of the Department of the Prime Minister and Cabinet on 23 January 2016 and stepped down from the role in late-2019.

 Prior to this Martin was a professional Non-Executive Director, serving on the boards of ORICA, O’Connell Street Associates, and the German-Australian Chamber of Industry and Commerce.
 He also served as a member of the Policy Committee of the Grattan Institute and on the Australian Federal Police Future Directions Advisory Board